 More than 250,000 brands took part in Singles Day 2020, yielding a record-smashing sales total of CNY498 billion (US$74 billion), according to Alibaba, which trademarked the name '双十一' (shuang shiyi), or 'Double-11', in 2012.

 Competing platforms such as JD.com also offered heavy discounts, reporting sales of around CNY271.5 billion (US$41 billion), up from 2019's total of 204.4 billion (US$30.9 billion).¹

 Data for shoppable livestreaming were similarly eye-popping.
-As many as 400 company executives and 300 celebrities hosted live events, netting a 400% increase in sales on 2019.
-As the festival reached its crescendo some 583,000 live orders were being placed each second, with hundreds of millions of shoppers logging on from midnight to grab bargains.²
+As many as 400 company executives and 300 celebrities hosted live events, netting a 400% increase in sales on the previous year.
+As the festival reached its climax some 583,000 live orders were being placed each second, with hundreds of millions of shoppers logging on from midnight to grab bargains.²

 These figures back up a picture that has emerged over the past 10 months.
 Government data in May showed shoppable livestreaming in China attracted more than 560 million people during the first quarter of 2020, or roughly 62% of the country’s total number of internet users (more than 914 million people).⁴ This represents a rise of 163 million livestream users since the end of 2018, many of whom tuned to the format during lockdown in search of distraction and entertainment.⁵

 Despite its relatively young audience, the industry’s Gross Merchandise Value topped US$63 billion last year.
 In the wake of lockdown that number is expected to more than double to US$138 billion.